swcarpentry/DEPRECATED-boot-camps/testing/cheat-sheet.md

     nosetests

-TODO: finish this

-By default, Nose will find tests in files named `test_*`.
+By default, Nose will

+* look for test functions that have a name starting with `test`
+* look for them in files with names starting with `test`
+* look for such files in the current working directory, and in subdirectories with names starting with `test`

+There are some additional rules, and you can configure your own, but this should be enough to get started.

 ### A simple test